DorAchimier/ApiServer/README.md

 3. open the ApiServer-master/ChatServer/ChatServer directory in the terminal
 4. type the command `dotnet run`
 5. open https://localhost:7012 in a web browser

+# Note
+make sure ports 7012 and 7033 are available.